Lu1zLuna/convert-2-pdf/README.md

 # Convert 2 PDF
-A tool to merge TIFF files in a single PDF
+A tool to merge JPG/PNG/TIFF files in a single PDF